-Measurable Objective 1: SPECIAL EDUCATION - By June 2022, 80% of categorized Special Population students will demonstrate proficiency on end of course assessments for Math and ELA.
+Measurable Objective 1: By June 2022, 80% of categorized Special Population students will demonstrate proficiency on end of course assessments for Math and ELA.

-Evaluation Data Sources: First time instruction observed through classroom walks Lesson plans HISD Ontrack data system KEA CIRCLE

-Strategy 1 Details Reviews Strategy 1: All teachers will deliver first time instructional lessons that focus on skills needed to master EOC examinations.
-Formative Strategy's Expected Result/Impact: TeacherStudents will receive quality first time instruction that will create positive impacts on learning outcomes.
-Staff Responsible for Monitoring: Teachers Teacher specialist Assistant Principal Principal Action Steps: Teachers will utilize Sheltered Instructional strategies during whole group and small group lessons.
-Teachers and teacher assistants will focus on cross content lesson delivery during targeted tiered small group instruction.
-Identified students in Kindergarten will be receive instruction with certified teachers of the Reading By design program.
-Title I: 2.4, 2.5, 2.6 - TEA Priorities: Improve low-performing schools Nov 10% Jan Mar June No Progress Continue/Modify X Discon ntinue •
+Evaluation Data Sources: All teacher will deliver first time instructional lessons that focus on skills needed to master EOC examinations.

+Teachers will utilize Sheltered Instructional strategies during whole group and small group lessons.

+Teachers and Head Start assistants will focus on cross content lesson delivery during targeted Tiered small group instruction.

+Identified students will be placed in one of two classrooms with certified teachers of the Reading By design program